History of Belfast: Williamite War

+Protestant ascendency, militias, merchants, and industrialisation

+The 18th century saw the rise of the Protestant Ascendancy in Ireland.
+Protestant elites and commoners received privileged status over most Catholics which they justified as a reward for siding with William III during the Glorious Revolution.
+Penal Laws disqualified many Catholics from the legal amenities enjoyed by other British subjects (including Irish Protestants).
+Presbyterian Ulster-Scots were also affected to a lesser degree as "dissenters" (Protestant non-members of the Anglican Church).
+The Irish Parliament in Dublin was packed out with Protestant nobility and landowners.
+Absentee landlords, rent hikes, land confiscation from Catholics and Protestant dissenters became common during this period.

-Belfast thrived in the 18th century as a merchant town, importing goods from Great Britain and exporting linen products in increasing volume.
+Belfast thrived as a merchant town, importing goods from Great Britain and exporting linen products in increasing volume.
 Linen at the time was made by small producers in rural areas.
 Belfast also suffered from the great frost, followed by drought, that hit Ireland in 1740.
 That winter, Belfast was reported to have been covered in snow by a powerful blizzard.
 On 23 December 1771, aggrieved by high rents and evictions, the exclusively Protestant Hearts of Steel gang gathered in a meeting house in Templepatrick.
 The group, mostly farmers, armed themselves with pitchforks, firelock rifles and pistols and made for nearby Belfast.
 Twelve hundred men entered through Belfast's north gate and surrounded the barracks where a farmer was being held for not paying his rent.
 Dr. Alexander Haberday, who was in the crowd, made his way to the barracks in an effort to peacefully negotiate the release of the prisoner.
 Suddenly, the gates flew open and a detachment of soldiers fired into the crowd, killing five people including Haberday, and wounding nine others.
 These deaths resulted in violence across Belfast which moved to the house of Waddell Cunningham and Hercules Lane (now Royal Ave).
 The Sovereign (mayor) of Belfast believed the whole town was burning and released the prisoner, fearing further destruction.
 The revolt spilled over into mid-Ulster with the Hearts of Oak combining forces with the Hearts of Steel.
 Eventually, the Irish Parliament had to pass a special act and send troops into Ulster to put down the unrest.